On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria

 \section{Definitions and Notations}

-We focus on finding an approximate \NE in general-sum 2-player normal-form games.
-We use $R_{m\times n}$ and $C_{m\times n}$ to denote the payoff matrices of row player and column player, where the row player and the column player have $m$ and $n$ strategies, respectively.
+We focus on finding an approximate \NE in normal-form games with two players.
+We use $R_{m\times n}$ and $C_{m\times n}$ to denote the payoff matrices of the row player and column player, where the row player and the column player have $m$ and $n$ strategies, respectively.
 Furthermore, we suppose that both $R$ and $C$ are normalized so that all their entries belong to $[0, 1]$.
-In fact, concerning \NEn, any game is equivalent to a normalized game, with appropriate shifting and scaling on both payoff matrices.
+In fact, concerning Nash equilibria, any game is equivalent to a normalized game with appropriate shifting and scaling of both payoff matrices.

 For two vectors $u$ and $v$ with the same length, we say $u \geq v$ if each entry of $u$ is greater than or equal to the corresponding entry of $v$.
 Meanwhile, let us denote by $e_k$ a $k$-dimension vector with all entries equal to $1$.
 We use a probability vector to define either player's behavior, which describes the probability that a player chooses any pure strategy to play.
-Specifically, row player's strategy and column player's strategy lie in $\Delta_m$ and $\Delta_n$ respectively, where
+Specifically, the row player's strategy and the column player's strategy lie in $\Delta_m$ and $\Delta_n$, respectively, where

 For a strategy pair $(x, y) \in \Delta_m \times \Delta^n$, we call it an \emph{$\epsilon$-approximate \NEn}, if for any $x'\in\Delta_m$, $y'\in\Delta_n$, the following inequalities hold:

 Therefore, a \NE is an $\epsilon$-approximate \NE with $\epsilon = 0$.